-Prerequisites: EN 50A and EN 52 or ESL 95 and ESL 99, and MA 82 or MA 91

-Presents an introduction to the physical and chemical processes that shape the surface of the earth.
+Prerequisites: EN 50A and EN 52 or ESL 95 and ESL 99, and MA 82 Presents an introduction to the physical and chemical processes that shape the surface of the earth.
 The laboratory includes rock and mineral identification, map construction and interpretation, analysis of geophysical data and local field studies.